for 2018-2019 School Year

-If you receive a grant, you must complete the online Final Report and submit it to MCC within 30 days after the end of the residency or no later than July 15, 2017, whichever comes first.
-Schools that fail to submit a Final Report are not eligible to apply for another MCC grant (including Big Yellow School Bus grants) until MCC has received the outstanding Final Report, or until 2 years have passed.
+If you receive a grant, you must complete the online Final Report and submit it to Mass Cultural Council within 30 days after the end of the residency or no later than July 15, 2019, whichever comes first.
+Schools that fail to submit a Final Report are not eligible to apply for another Mass Cultural Council grant (including Big Yellow School Bus grants) until Mass Cultural Council has received the outstanding Final Report, or until 2 years have passed.

-Within six weeks of submitting your application, you will be notified via email about the status of your application.
-Be sure that your email is set to accept messages from the Massachusetts Cultural Council (firstname.lastname@example.org).
+Within five weeks of submitting your application, you will be notified via email about the status of your application.
+Be sure that your email is set to accept messages from the Mass Cultural Council (firstname.lastname@example.org).

 Incomplete applications will affect the outcome of an application.

 - Review the program guidelines (above) and FAQs.

 Daily to discuss any questions regarding your project, the guidelines, eligibility, or application form.

 - Before October 10, create an organizational profile for the school in order to access the online application.

 Note: Your profile must be an "Organizational" profile for the school.
 Profiles created as "Individual" will not access the online application.
 If you created a profile under “Individual,” you will need to start a new profile under “Organization.”